planta7/servant/README.md

 > **Note**
 > Bonus tip!
 You can use flags in a more elegant way if you chain them together.
 > ```shell
-> serve local -clvp 8080
+> servant local -clvp 8080
 > # is equivalent to
-> serve local -c -l -v -p 8080
+> servant local -c -l -v -p 8080
 > # and
-> serve local --cors --launch --verbose --port 8080
+> servant local --cors --launch --verbose --port 8080
 > ```

 #### TUI

-I am developing a TUI (text user interface) for the next version of `serve`.
+I am developing a TUI (text user interface) for the next version of `servant`.
 This interface, besides presenting the information in a more attractive way, will also bring a lot of new functionalities for capturing and modifying server requests.
 Here's a sneak preview: